 In order to ensure your arrival goes smoothly, you should begin making your travel plans well in advance.

-Direct flights are available to the Theodore Roosevelt Regional Airport – airport code DIK.
+Direct flights are available to Dickinson’s Theodore Roosevelt Regional Airport (airport code DIK).

-Dickinson State University offers a variety of clubs and organizations to energize students' interest, offer them leadership experience, and bring opportunities for interaction with their peers and the community in general.
-These include many cultural opportunities including Global Table, Multicultural Committee, and the International Club.
-Click here for more information on DSU clubs and organizations.
+DSU has a variety of clubs and organizations to energize students’ interest, offer them leadership experience, and bring opportunities for interaction with their peers and the community in general.
+These include cultural opportunities including Global Table, the Multicultural Committee, and the International Club.
+Find out more about our clubs and organizations.